sw-code/sw-code.github.io/_posts/2023-11-17-transactional-outbox.md

 * **Inconsistency in Distributed Systems**: Other services relying on these events for triggering their own processes will not be aware of the changes, leading to data inconsistency across the system.
 * **Complex Recovery Mechanisms**: Implementing a mechanism to check for such failures and recover from them can be complex and error-prone.

+This approach can be suitable for situations where the events being published are not critical to the core business logic or data integrity of the application.
+An example of this might be events used for monitoring or logging purposes.
+In these cases, the loss of some events due to system failures or crashes might be considered an acceptable risk.

 ## 2. Execute Business Logic and Publish Events Within the Transaction
 In this approach, the application attempts to execute business logic and publish events to the event bus, all within the same database transaction.